osteele/p5-server/README.md

 Run `p5 screenshot --help` for a list of options.
-You can set the output filename, skip initial frames, save multiple frames, set the pixel density and canvas dimensions, or choose Safari, Chrome, Firefox, or Edge.
+You can set the output filename, skip initial frames, save multiple frames, set the pixel density and canvas dimensions, choose Safari, Chrome, Firefox, or Edge, and set the maximum wait with `--timeout`.

 Notes: